sd17fall/softdes.web/_assignments/mini-project-2-computational-art.md

 **macOS**: Install **avconv** by installing [home brew](https://brew.sh), and then running `brew install libav` in the terminal.

 **Windows**: **avconv** doesn't appear to be available for Windows.
-There are three alternatives, none (currently) tested on Windows.
+However, there are several other options:
+  * GIFs!
+Take a look at [the Pillow documentation for GIFs](http://pillow.readthedocs.io/en/3.4.x/handbook/image-file-formats.html#gif), and see if you can figure out how to put together a movie. *Hint: you'll want to look at optional arguments like `save_all` and `append_images`.*
   * Download and install [ImageMagick], and use the `convert` command (instead of `avconv`) to create a movie from a set of images:
     `convert -loop 0 *.png mymovie.mov`
   * Install matplotlib, and follow [these instructions]( https://stackoverflow.com/questions/4092927/generating-movie-from-python-without-saving-individual-frames-to-files)
-  * Install OpenCV, and follow [these instructions](https://stackoverflow.com/questions/44947505/how-to-make-a-movie-out-of-images-in-python)

-If you want to do something cleaner, you should investigate some libraries for actually creating the movie within Python itself (removing the need for saving the frames individually and running **avconv**).
+If you want to do something cleaner, you should investigate some libraries for actually creating the movie within Python itself - e.g., `moviepy` (removing the need for saving the frames individually and running **avconv**).
 You can also use the [Python `subprocess` library](https://docs.python.org/3/library/subprocess.html) to call **avconv** from within Python, although in this case you still need to save